UMD: A Globally Connected University

 Applying for a Scholar Visa

-The Office of International Services (ISSS) helps international scholars who are interested in conducting research or teaching at the University of Maryland, College Park, through the process of applying for a J-1 visa.
+The Office of International Student and Scholar Services (ISSS) helps international scholars who are interested in conducting research or teaching at the University of Maryland, College Park, through the process of applying for a J-1 visa.

 What Exactly is a Visa?